Russia says Ukraine bailout benefits both economies

 Ukraine's President Viktor Yanukovich and Russia's Vladimir Putin announced the bailout package for Kiev after talks on Tuesday.
 The deal also includes lowering the price Ukraine pays for Russian gas deliveries by about one-third.

-Siluanov said the aid would enable Ukraine to rebuild its finances and should strengthen ties between the neighbors.
+Siluanov said the aid would enable Ukraine to rebuild its finances and should strengthen ties between the neighbours.

 "Ukraine's assets certainly do not have such high ratings as other papers in which we now invest our reserves," Siluanov said in an interview.

-"However, we understand the need to support our neighbor, as we have very tight trade and economic connections."
+"However, we understand the need to support our neighbour, as we have very tight trade and economic connections."

 He said there would have been more "negative" impact on both economies if Russia had not taken the decision to help Kiev.